siddharthsambharia/siddhxrth-tech-obsidian/_pages/index.md

 i'm most active on [X](https://x.com/siddhxrth10) (sometimes more than i would like)

-i spend my weekdays working in [Portkey](https://portkey.ai) and doing cool projects on weekends.
+i spend my weekdays working in [Portkey](https://portkey.ai) and doing side projects on weekends.
 I have been lucky to discover the work of inspiring people from around the world early in my life, which has greatly influenced my own work and ideas

 ---
 ## writing